DiegoViqueira/Qustodiio/README.md

 ## Console Output Example

 ```

-In case that offensice word was found the server will print
+every 5 second the server will print the qtty of ofensive words and each Message

-[8dc]OFFENCIVE WORDS IN[device: c0-a0-39-6e-c8-8e][url: https://bieber.net/index.html][timestamp: 1397656830]
+Message print:

-every 1 second the server will print the qtty of ofensive word that each connection processed
+[1d9c]OFFENCIVE WORDS IN[device: c0-a0-39-6e-c8-8e][url: http://tubeboobsxxx.com/content][timestamp: 1397656906]

-[2af0] Consumer[b48] Offensive activities last Second [40]
+Inapropiate Activities in last 5 seconds: 80

 ```
 ## Authors